dickiegog/hospitality-hub-project/README.md

 11. [Contact](#contact)

 ## Introduction
-Welcome to the Hospitality Help Hub, a web-based application designed to streamline and enhance the efficiency of operations in the hospitality industry.
-This platform serves as a comprehensive resource, offering tools and insights for improving team dynamics, operational efficiency, and overall service quality.
+Welcome to the Hospitality Help Hub, a web-based application designed to provide a supportive platform all members of the hospitality can use to help them when they need some help and encouragement.

 ### Purpose
-The Hospitality Help Hub aims to provide managers and staff in the hospitality sector with a centralized platform for resources and tools needed to optimize their daily operations, enhance team collaboration, and improve customer satisfaction.
+The Hospitality Help Hub aims to provide managers and staff in the hospitality sector with a centralized platform for resources and tools needed to help when they are struggling, help with their daily operations, enhance team collaboration, and improve customer satisfaction.

 ### Value Proposition
-Our application empowers users by:
+Our application gives struggling staff a place to turn by:
-- Enhancing team collaboration and efficiency.
+- Providing helpful links to useful resources.
-- Streamlining operational processes.
+- Encouraging them to join a wider community.
-- Providing valuable insights for service improvement.
+- Providing words of encouragment.

 ## Features
 Hospitality Help Hub includes several key features, each designed to address specific needs within the hospitality industry: